justifiably/docker-beets/README.md

 Alpine based Docker image for [Beets](http://beets.io), media manager for obsessive-compulsives.

-With additional support for a goodly number of plugins.
+With additional support for a goodly number of plugins and based off latest releases (at least, when I built it).

 I run a container with "beet web" executing using a `docker-compose.yml` file like this: